Nicho-Link/Reinforcement-Learning-Mario-Agent/README.md

 pip install -r requirements.txt
 ```
 - make sure there is at least one model file in the models directory
-- to run the classification with the trained model, start the [Notebook](main.ipynb) and run all cells
+- to let an agent play the trained model, start the [Notebook](main.ipynb) and run all cells

 ## License